 First-best collusion without communication (2014), Games and Economic Behavior, 83, p.
 224-230.

 Efficiency-free characterizations of the Kalai-Smorodinsky bargaining solution (2014), Operations Research Letters, 42, 246-249.

-Bridging the gap between the Nash and Kalai-Smorodinsky bargaining solutions (2014), to appear in: Contributions to Game Theory and Management, vol. 7 (Editors: L.Petrosyan, N.Zenkevich)
+Bridging the gap between the Nash and Kalai-Smorodinsky bargaining solutions (2014), Contributions to Game Theory and Management, vol. 7, p.
+300-312.
+(Editors: L.Petrosyan, N.Zenkevich)